MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/room-systems/console.md

 - [Microsoft Teams Rooms deployment checklist](console.md#Checklist)

 > [!NOTE]
-> Microsoft Teams Rooms will only work in a properly configured Skype for Business environment where the device accounts are set up correctly as described in [Deploy Microsoft Teams Rooms](room-systems-v2.md).
+> Microsoft Teams Rooms will only work in a properly configured Microsoft Teams or Skype for Business environment where the device accounts are set up correctly as described in [Deploy Microsoft Teams Rooms](room-systems-v2.md).

 ## Prepare the installation media
 <a name="Prep_Media"> </a>